kike-canaries/canairio_sensorlib/README.md

 #### Prerequisites

-For run the examples, you first need to  install **arduino-cli** or the **Arduino IDE** with the libraries referenced en **lib_deps** on the file platformio.ini, becuase **Arduino don't install it automatically** like PlatformIO.
-Then put CanAirIO sensor library in your library directory.
+For run the examples, you first need to  install **arduino-cli** or the **Arduino IDE** with the libraries referenced in **lib_deps** on the file [platformio.ini](https://github.com/kike-canaries/canairio_sensorlib/blob/fix_ondataready_cb/platformio.ini), becuase **Arduino don't install it automatically** like PlatformIO.
+Then put CanAirIO sensor library in your library directory, you can download it from [releases](https://github.com/kike-canaries/canairio_sensorlib/releases) section.

 Also you need to add the **alternative links** for supporting the ESP32 boards: